OwYeong98/RestaurantOrderApp/README.md

   * place the app in kitchen to view current order list
   * view payment request so that they can approach customer to collect bill
   * set food availability so that food that are out of stock will not be able to order by customer
-  * view the food ordered and total price
+  * view the bill of customer which consist total price and food ordered

 * Admin
   * view food sales report